mesaugat/tech-events-in-nepal/README.md

 **Please follow the format above and make sure that the list is ordered in ascending order of event date.**

-If you don't know how to add an event, feel free to create an [issue](https://github.com/mesaugat/tech-events-in-nepal/issues) with the event you want to add and it's detail.
+If you don't know how to add an event, feel free to create an [issue](https://github.com/mesaugat/tech-events-in-nepal/issues) with the event you want to add and its detail.

 ## License